-Schools shut in India's Delhi for the week as toxic smog thickens
+India to step up pollution battle in 'gas chamber' Delhi

 Anti-pollution measures adopted by the Delhi state government in recent years include limiting car use and taxing trucks that pass through the city, but few have succeeded.

-The Delhi government said it had sought meetings with state ministers to discuss the burning, provoking protest from many who saw the measure as being too little and too late.

-“Nobody seems to get the gravity of the problem,” said Dr Naresh Trehan, the chairman and managing director of the Medanta Heart Institute.

-Last November, the city’s worst pollution in nearly 20 years forced about a million children to miss school, while thousands of workers reported sick and people queued to buy face masks.
+Last November, the city struggled with its worst pollution in nearly 20 years, which forced about a million children to miss school, while thousands of workers reported sick and queues formed outside shops selling face masks.

 Residents are worried this year as well.
 The Indian Medical Association has urged organizers to call off Delhi’s biggest race set for Nov.
 19, to protect runners and volunteers.